Aparecido-Junior/sql_project_data_job_analysis/README.md

 limit 5;
 ```
 ![In-Demand Skills for Data Analysts](https://github.com/Aparecido-Junior/sql_project_data_job_analysis/blob/01eee26a9cb7a93c8b0b0a9623815b46383122b3/3.jpg)
-_Table of the average salary for the top 10 paying skills for data analysts_

 _Table of the demand for the top 5 skills in data analyst job postings_

 ### Key Insights: Most In-Demand Skills in Job Postings 📊🔥

 **1️⃣ Top 5 Most Requested Skills 🏆**